rsksmart/rosetta-ethereum/README.md

 </p>

 ## Overview
-`rosetta-rsk` provides a WIP reference implementation of the Rosetta API for RSK in Golang.
+`rosetta-rsk` provides a WIP implementation of the Rosetta API for RSK in Golang.
 If you haven't heard of the Rosetta API, you can find more information [here](https://rosetta-api.org).